HuangKaibo2017/The-Index-of-Rust-Language-Project/README.md

 [2019-10-23][Active] https://github.com/rayon-rs/rayon - A data parallelism library.
 Rayon is a data-parallelism library for Rust.
 It is extremely lightweight and makes it easy to convert a sequential computation into a parallel one.
 It also guarantees data-race freedom.
 (You may also enjoy this blog post about Rayon, which gives more background and details about how it works, or this video, from the Rust Belt Rust conference.)
 Rayon is available on crates.io, and API Documentation is available on docs.rs.
 [2019-10-23][Active] https://github.com/wez/cancel-rs - This crate provides a simple token that can be used to co-operatively manage cancellation of an operation.
 Setting a deadline/timeout is also supported.
 [2019-10-23][Died] https://github.com/dgrunwald/rust-cancellation - CancellationToken for composable cancellation in Rust.
+[2019-10-27][Active] https://gitlab.com/jD91mZM2/xidlehook - xidlehook(https://linux.die.net/man/1/xautolock) is a general-purpose replacement for xautolock.
+It executes a command when the computer has been idle for a specified amount of time.
+[2019-10-27][Active] https://gitlab.redox-os.org/redox-os/parallel or https://github.com/mmstick/parallel - Redox's Parallel.
+This is an attempt at recreating the functionality of GNU Parallel, a work-stealer for the command-line, in Rust under a MIT license.
+The end goal will be to support much of the functionality of GNU Parallel and then to extend the functionality further for the next generation of command-line utilities written in Rust.
+While functionality is important, with the application being developed in Rust, the goal is to also be as fast and efficient as possible.

 ### Test
 [2019-10-22][Active] https://github.com/crossbario/autobahn-testsuite - used by
 [2019-10-23][Active] https://github.com/BurntSushi/quickcheck - QuickCheck is a way to do property based testing using randomly generated input.
 This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.
 All QuickCheck needs is a property function—it will then randomly generate inputs to that function and call the property for each set of inputs.
 If the property fails (whether by a runtime error like index out-of-bounds or by not satisfying your property), the inputs are "shrunk" to find a smaller counter-example.
 [2019-10-23][Active] https://github.com/mitsuhiko/rust-incidents - This library provides an experiment for error handling in Rust.
 It provides efficient error handling and provides powerful debugging features.
+[2019-10-25][Active] https://github.com/BurntSushi/critcmp - A command line tool for comparing benchmarks run by Criterion benchmark harness.
+[2019-10-25][Active] https://github.com/bheisler/criterion.rs - Criterion.rs helps you write fast code by detecting and measuring performance improvements or regressions, even small ones, quickly and accurately.
+You can optimize with confidence, knowing how each change affects the performance of your code.
+[2019-10-27][Active] https://github.com/ObliqueMotion/rust-criterion-template - A template for writing benchmarks in Rust Crierion.
+[2019-10-25][Active] https://github.com/fcsonline/drill - Drill is a HTTP load testing application written in Rust.
+The main goal for this project is to build a really lightweight tool as alternative to other that require JVM and other stuff.
+You can write brenchmark files, in YAML format, describing all the stuff you want to test.
+It was inspired by Ansible(https://docs.ansible.com/ansible/playbooks_intro.html) syntax because it is really easy to use and extend.
+[2019-10-27][Active] https://github.com/BurntSushi/quickcheck - QuickCheck is a way to do property based testing using randomly generated input.
+This crate comes with the ability to randomly generate and shrink integers, floats, tuples, booleans, lists, strings, options and results.
+It should be the same strategy used in Koen Claessen's QuickCheck for Haskell.
+[2019-10-27][Active] https://github.com/petertseng/exercism-rust https://github.com/exercism/rust - At the most basic level, Exercism is all about the tests.
+You can read more about how we think about test suites in the Exercism documentation.
+[2019-10-27][Died] https://github.com/nikomatsakis/rust-runtime-benchmarks - Some benchmarks for testing rustc performance.

+It was inspired by Ansible syntax because it is really easy to use and extend.

 ### System & IO
 [2019-10-22][Active] https://github.com/tokio-rs/mio - Mio is a lightweight I/O library for Rust with a focus on adding as little overhead as possible over the OS abstractions.